openshift-pipelines/pipeline-service-exporter/README.md

 ### Deployment
 The Pipeline Service Exporter is deployed as a separate service within the [Pipeline Service](https://github.com/openshift-pipelines/pipeline-service/tree/main/operator/gitops/argocd/pipeline-service/metrics-exporter) repository.
 The Deployment (built out of a container image created from the Dockerfile in this repo), Service and other resources required for it are present in that folder.

+One could use the pipeline-service `dev_setup.sh` script to do local development.
+However, one could also simple run `oc apply -k` or `oc delete -k` against `operator/gitops/argocd/pipeline-service/metrics-exporter` when in your pipeline-service local clone of the repository.
+Just install the OpenShift Pipelines operator from the OCP console beforehand.
+Build the image from the Dockerfile at the root of this repository, but push to your personal image registry repository.
+Then update the `operator/gitops/argocd/pipeline-service/metrics-exporter/kustomization.yaml` to point to your image.
+The image pull policy of the deployment is `IfNotPresent`, so just change the version tag of your image as you iterate.

 ### License
 The Pipeline Service Exporter is licensed under the Apache-2.0 license.